Hygromorph Skin

 Edited by: Linn Burchert and Iva Rešetar

-Hygromorph Skin is a study on combining curved line folding with hydroactive material inorder to explore concepts of self shaping, adaptive surfaces.
+Hygromorph Skin is a study on combining curved line folding with hydroactive materials in order to explore concepts of self shaping for adaptive surfaces.